 The Toronto International Film Festival (TIFF) is a charitable cultural organization dedicated to presenting the best of international and Canadian cinema and to creating transformational experiences for film lovers and creators of all ages and backgrounds.

 Toronto is one of the most culturally diverse cities in the world — we welcome new immigrants from around the globe daily and have a population of around 2.8 million people, who collectively speak over 200 different languages.
 TIFF is proud to reflect that dynamic community in our programming.

-Our mission is to transform the way people see the world through film, as we endeavor to inspire audiences to express themselves, their cultural perspectives, and their sense of being through the shared experience of the moving image.
+Our mission is to transform the way people see the world through film, as we endeavour to inspire audiences to express themselves, their cultural perspectives, and their sense of being through the shared experience of the moving image.